 If your device has been water damaged DO NOT attempt to turn it back on !!!
 This will usually cause more damage.
 Even if it seems to be working normally the metal connection points on your mother board or logic board are already corroding and it's just a matter of time before the device can never be cost effectively saved.
 If it has a removable battery like a laptop or android phone you'll want to remove that as soon as possible to prevent additional damage.

 One thing that happens to most phones that get wet is they will usually immediately shut off.
 Most people make the horrible mistake of trying to turn it back on to "see" if it still works or even worse put it on a charger.
 The issue is that most all water has minerals (salts) in it.
 These minerals (salts) remain when the water is dried off normally, and these minerals are conductive.
-They will cause shorts your device's sensitive electronics by allowing unregulated electricity to flow in areas it shouldn't.
+They will cause shorts within your device's sensitive electronics by allowing unregulated electricity to flow to areas it shouldn't.

 Don't go to your buddy who just happens to know how to open these phones up or thinks he can figure it out.
 In 90% of the cases if you submerge a phone or spill enough liquid on a laptop keyboard and contact is even a few seconds your device is just 1 step away from becoming a total brick or door stop.
 We see horror stories every day of people who opened their device up somehow and made things so much worse.
 First of all there's almost no chance you have the correct tools so that you don't leave massive marks all over the case, then after that if you do get it open do you have any clue what needs to be done ?
 We use a multi-step process to properly inspect, remove all mineral deposits and test the system board and micro electronics for failed components.
 Then we address the electronics and repair the commonly damaged components.